stellar-deprecated/kelp/README.md

 ## Walkthrough Guides

 - [Setting up a trading account](examples/walkthroughs/trader/account_setup.md): This guide uses an example token, `COUPON`, to show you how to set up your account before deploying the bot.
-- [Market making for a stablecoin](examples/walkthroughs/trader/buysell.md): This guide uses the _buysell_ strategy to provide liquidity for a stablecoin.
+- [Market making for a stablecoin](examples/walkthroughs/trader/buysell.md): This guide uses the `buysell` strategy to provide liquidity for a stablecoin.
 - [ICO sale](examples/walkthroughs/trader/sell.md): This guide uses the `sell` strategy to make a market using sell offers for native tokens in a hypothetical ICO.
 - [TWAP sale](examples/walkthroughs/trader/sell_twap.md): This guide uses the `sell_twap` strategy to consistently sell tokens throughout the day.
 This can also be used for ICOs.
-- [Create liquidity for a Stellar-based token](examples/walkthroughs/trader/balanced.md): This guide uses the `balanced` strategy to create liquidty for a token which only trades on the Stellar network.
+- [Create liquidity AMM for a Stellar-based token](examples/walkthroughs/trader/balanced.md): This guide uses the `balanced` strategy to create liquidty for a token which only trades on the Stellar network.
-- [Create targeted liquidity within a bounded price range](examples/walkthroughs/trader/pendulum.md): This guide uses the `pendulum` strategy to create liquidty for a token.
+- [Create targeted liquidity AMM within a bounded price range](examples/walkthroughs/trader/pendulum.md): This guide uses the `pendulum` strategy to create liquidty for a token.

 ## Configuration Files